AnneThor/reading-notes/backend/Express-REST-API.md

 1. Adding timestamps to make a log of activity

-2. Checking login creditials of user
+2. Checking login credentials of user

 3. Taking information from params/query string to request info from server